esaver/WordCounter/README.md

 # WordCounter

-WordCounter Application code and test
+WordCounter Application(see application description at [ApplicationDescription.md](./ApplicationDescription.md)) code and test

 Introduction